Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 - Club Managers' Association Australia and Southern Cross University Corporate Governance Zone Summits.

-Club directors hold an important role in the governance and management of clubs.
-Managing a club's assets requires both experience and training.
+Club Directors are board members with an important role in the governance and management of clubs.
+To manage a club's assets effectively, they are required to have relevant experience and to undertake specific training.

-A training framework for club directors ensures that office bearers are aware of their fiduciary and governance responsibilities, and are able to make commercial decisions that enhance the long-term viability of their club and have an understanding of their venues responsibility to minimise gambling harm.
+A training framework for Club Directors ensures they are aware of their fiduciary and governance responsibilities and can make commercial decisions to enhance the long-term viability of their club.

-Clubs must make information about their office bearers’ compliance with the training required under the Registered Clubs Regulation 2015, and any exemptions claimed, available to their members.
+Clubs must make information regarding their compliance with the training requirements set out in the Registered Clubs Regulation 2025 available to their members.

 Registered Training Organisations with the following national units of competency on scope with the Australian Skills Quality Authority (ASQA) are also eligible to deliver Mandatory Director Training:

-Providers of Mandatory Director Training are authorised to deliver this training under the Registered Clubs Regulation 2015 and do not require approval from Liquor and Gaming NSW.
+Providers of Mandatory Director Training are authorised to deliver this training under the Registered Clubs Regulation 2025 and do not require approval from Liquor & Gaming NSW.

-Directors are required to maintain records of core training modules they have completed as they may form part of the L&GNSW regular compliance audits of clubs.
-To assess and obtain Recognition of Current Industry Knowledge (RCIK), Continuing Professional Development (CPD) and Credit Transfers (CT), please complete the online application or call the Learning & Development team at ClubsNSW on 02 9268 3000 or email education@clubsnsw.com.au
+Club Directors are required to maintain records of core training modules they have completed as they may form part of the L&GNSW regular compliance audits of clubs.
+To assess and obtain Recognition of Current Industry Knowledge (RCIK), Continuing Professional Development (CPD) and Credit Transfers (CT), contact ClubsNSW.

 Responsible Gambling Board Oversight (RGBO) training

-- Completion of the Responsible Conduct of Gambling (RCG) and Advanced Responsible Conduct of Gambling (ARCG) training courses or
+- The Responsible Conduct of Gambling (RCG) and Advanced Responsible Conduct of Gambling (ARCG) training courses or

 Small clubs and large clubs

-Anyone standing for election or who is appointed to be a club director must disclose any previous period of ineligibility to be a club director or secretary as a result of disciplinary action against them by the Independent Liquor & Gaming Authority that has since expired.
+Those standing for election or about to be appointed to be a Club Director must disclose any previous period of ineligibility because of disciplinary action brought against them by ILGA.
+This information needs to be disclosed:

-- within seven days of being appointed, if the club board did not request this information prior to appointment, or within seven days of the request being made by the club board.
+- within seven days of being appointed as Club Director if the club board did not request this information prior to appointment, or within seven days of the request being made by the club board.

-Clubs need to notify their members about any such disclosures made by displaying a notice on the club premises and website, if they have one:
+Clubs need to notify their members of these disclosures by displaying a notice on the club premises and website:

-- at least seven days before nominees stand for election
+- at least seven days before nominees stand for election, or

 - within 21 days of appointment being made, along with reasons for the appointment.